beawesome8/Customer_Segmentation/README.md

 # 🛠️ Technologies and Libraries Used

-Python
+- Python

-Pandas
+- Pandas

-NumPy
+- NumPy

-Scikit-learn
+- Scikit-learn

-Matplotlib
+- Matplotlib

-Seaborn
+- Seaborn

-Jupyter Notebook
+- Jupyter Notebook

-#⚙️ Data Preprocessing
+# ⚙️ Data Preprocessing

-Data Cleaning: Handled missing values and removed redundant features.
+- Data Cleaning: Handled missing values and removed redundant features.

-Encoding: Applied encoding techniques to transform categorical variables.
+- Encoding: Applied encoding techniques to transform categorical variables.

-Scaling: Used StandardScaler to normalize data.
+- Scaling: Used StandardScaler to normalize data.

-Dimensionality Reduction: Applied PCA to reduce the data dimensionality and retain variance.
+- Dimensionality Reduction: Applied PCA to reduce the data dimensionality and retain variance.

-#🚀 Clustering and Modeling
+# 🚀 Clustering and Modeling

-Used K-Means clustering to segment customers based on their attributes.
+- Used K-Means clustering to segment customers based on their attributes.

-Determined the optimal number of clusters using:
+- Determined the optimal number of clusters using:

-Elbow Method (Inertia)
+- Elbow Method (Inertia)

-Silhouette Method (Silhouette Score)
+- Silhouette Method (Silhouette Score)

-Visualized clusters using PCA-transformed data.
+- Visualized clusters using PCA-transformed data.

-Analyzed cluster centroids to understand customer characteristics.
+- Analyzed cluster centroids to understand customer characteristics.

-#📊 Results and Visualizations
+# 📊 Results and Visualizations

-The clusters were visualized using scatter plots with principal components.
+- The clusters were visualized using scatter plots with principal components.
 The analysis revealed distinct customer segments that could be interpreted for marketing and business strategy purposes.

 #🚦 Usage and How to Run

-Clone the repository.
+- Clone the repository.

-Install the required libraries using:
+- Install the required libraries using:

-pip install -r requirements.txt
+- pip install -r requirements.txt

-Run the Jupyter Notebook:
+- Run the Jupyter Notebook:

-jupyter notebook Customer_Segmentation.ipynb
+- jupyter notebook Customer_Segmentation.ipynb

 Follow the steps in the notebook to reproduce the clustering results.

-#🚀 Future Improvements
+# 🚀 Future Improvements

-Experiment with other clustering algorithms like DBSCAN or Agglomerative Clustering.
+-Experiment with other clustering algorithms like DBSCAN or Agglomerative Clustering.

-Integrate real-time prediction for new customer data.
+-Integrate real-time prediction for new customer data.

-Improve visualization with interactive plots (e.g., Plotly).
+-Improve visualization with interactive plots (e.g., Plotly).